Healthy employees at healthy workplaces Ergonomics in the workplace

 Under labor law (in German) in Switzerland, workstations with computer screens must be ergonomically designed and equipped so that bodily injury and work-related illnesses (such as back pain) among employees can be avoided.
 Both the desk and the office chair must therefore be adjustable for height.
 There are no legal requirements with regard to technical equipment.
 Employees are not entitled to an ergonomically designed mouse or keyboard.
 Instead, many companies provide their employees with such ergonomic equipment on request.

-To avoid excessive strain on your back and neck when you work longer periods at the screen, you should make sure your office chair and the desk height are suitably adapted to your height.
+To avoid excessive strain on your back and neck when working longer periods at the screen, it is important to ensure that the office chair and desk height are suitably adapted to the person’s height.
 The placement of the monitor, keyboard, and mouse also plays a decisive role in sitting in an ergonomically correct way.

 Genetically, humans were not made for sitting down for hours at a time without moving.
 Regular movement is important.
 Please therefore note the following tips:

-• Change your sitting position regularly, for example by sitting upright on the front edge of your desk chair
+• The sitting position should be changed regularly, for example by sometimes sitting upright on the front edge of the chair.

-• Stand up regularly when you can – for making calls, examining documents, etc.
+• Standing up regularly – for making calls, looking at documents, etc. – is advisable whenever possible.

-• Take frequent short breaks to move around: Walk to the printer, walk a few strides while drinking your coffee, go out for a walk during lunchtime
+• Frequent short breaks should be incorporated into the person’s routine: That includes walking over to the printer, taking a few strides while drinking coffee, or going out for a walk at lunchtime.

-To reduce one-sided strain when working from home, you should make sure that your computer workstation is as ergonomically designed as possible.
-It is recommended to work at a desk, for example, and not to escape to the couch for the sake of convenience, since this has negative effects on your sitting position.
+To reduce one-sided strain when working from home, it is important to ensure that the computer workstation is as ergonomically designed as possible.
+We recommend working at a desk rather than escaping to the couch for the sake of convenience, since this has can negative effects on your sitting position.

-It is especially important when working from home that you always make conscious changes in movement, since typical interruptions such as walking to the next meeting are often no longer part of the work day.
-For this reason, it is advisable to stand when you talk on the phone or deliberately go to the kitchen for coffee.
+It is especially important when working from home that you always make conscious changes in movement, since typical interruptions such as walking to the next meeting in the office are often no longer part of the work day.
+For this reason, it is advisable to stand when talking on the phone or deliberately going to the kitchen for coffee.
 A height-adjustable desk can also provide more variety.
-Tip: If you don’t have a standing desk at home, you can make an alternative one with an ironing board and a box.
+Tip: If a standing desk is unavailable, an alternative one can be made out of an ironing board or chest of drawers.

 AXA & You